Lachlan-America/Motiv8/README.md

 # 🧠 Motiv8 – iOS Exposure Therapy App #
 ### Swift | SwiftUI | Xcode ###
-Motiv8 is an iOS app designed to guide users through exposure-based habit-building visually.
-The app reframes ego resistance as a “weakenable” force, helping users override avoidance behaviours with daily action.
+Motiv8 is an iOS app I’m building in Swift/Xcode designed around exposure therapy principles.
+The goal is to create a visual, habit-based system where users face small ego-challenging tasks and watch their “ego” visually weaken over time, turning personal growth into a game.

+## Why I'm Building It ##
+This app is personal.
+It’s based on the idea that we grow by doing the uncomfortable things — and I wanted a way to track that, not just through checkboxes, but in a way that feels rewarding and slightly weird (in a good way).

 ## Features ##
 - Visual feedback loop showing ego weakening as habits are completed